core-wg/oscore/draft-ietf-core-object-security.md

 The protected CoAP message may be fragmented by the sending endpoint or proxy as defined in {{RFC7959}}, in which case the outer Block options are being used.
 The outer Block options SHALL neither be encrypted nor integrity protected.

 An endpoint receiving a message with an outer Block option SHALL first process this option according to {{RFC7959}}, until all blocks of the protected CoAP message has been received, or the cumulated message size of the exceeds the maximum unfragmented message size.
 In the latter case the message SHALL be discarded.
-In the former case, the processing of the protected CoAP message continues as defined in this document (see {{verif-coap-req}} and {{verif-coap-resp}}).
+In the former case, the processing of the protected CoAP message continues as defined in this document.

 If the unprotected CoAP message contains Block options, the receiving endpoint processes this according to {{RFC7959}}.

 ### Class I Options {#class-i}